lambe-lang/specification/README.md

     def then t = Then self.cond t
 }

-impl forall a. for Then a {
+impl forall a.
+Then a {
     sig else : self -> (Unit -> a) -> a

     def else f = self cond fold { self then () } { f () }